apathetics/javaAgent/README.md

 from my own test web application.
 Any user interested in using the filter should be able to simply pluck the RequestResponseFilter class, the sample Metric model, the in-memory "DAO", and the sample FilterConfig to quickly import and extend into their own Spring project.

+The extension currently collects the minimum, maximum, and average of:
+1. Request Time (milliseconds)
+2. Response Size (bytes)
+3. A unique ID for each request (UUID)
 <br>

 ## How To Use